New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - New Orleans and its opponents combined to go over the point total 10 out of 16 times last year.

-- The Saints scored 30.1 points per game last year, eight more than the Patriots gave up (22.1).
+- The Saints racked up eight more points per game (30.1) than the Patriots gave up (22.1) last season.

-- When New Orleans scored more than 22.1 points last year, it was 8-6 against the spread and 11-3 overall.
+- When New Orleans scored over 22.1 points last season, it was 8-6 against the spread and 11-3 overall.

-- The Saints averaged 376.4 yards per game last season, 22.6 more yards than the 353.8 the Patriots allowed per matchup.
+- The Saints averaged 376.4 yards per game last year, 22.6 more yards than the 353.8 the Patriots gave up per matchup.

-- In games that New Orleans totaled over 353.8 yards last year, the team was 6-6 against the spread and 9-3 overall.
+- New Orleans was 6-6 against the spread and 9-3 overall when the team amassed more than 353.8 yards last season.

-- The Saints turned the ball over 17 times last year, five fewer times than the Patriots forced turnovers (22).

 Home and road insights

-- At home last year, New England was 5-3 against the spread and 5-3 overall.
+- New England was 5-3 against the spread, and 5-3 overall, at home last season.

-- At home last year, the Patriots were 3-2 ATS as 2.5-point favorites or more.
+- At home last season, the Patriots were 3-2 ATS as 2.5-point favorites or greater.

 - Last season, in eight home games, New England hit the over twice.

-- Away from home last season, New Orleans was 5-3 against the spread, and 6-2 overall.
+- New Orleans was 5-3 against the spread, and 6-2 overall, on the road last season.

-- The Saints went 4-3 ATS as 2.5-point underdogs or more on the road.
+- Last year, as 2.5-point underdogs or more on the road, the Saints were 4-3 ATS.

-- In four of eight road games last season, New Orleans hit the over.
+- Last year, in eight road games, New Orleans went over the total four times.

 Powered by Data Skrive.